juandarr/todo-react-django/README.md

     - Priorities give a definition of how important is the task being created.
 It has four option from least to most important: none, low, medium, high
   - List
     - Tasks are associated to list.
 When no list is assigned it will be associated to the inbox list by default
-- Create lists.
-Lists can represent a project, a list of tasks for the day or anything you want.Lists have the following properties:
+- Lists: can represent a project, a collection of things to do during the day or anything you want.
+  - Lists have the following properties:
     - Title
+  - Lists can be archived when you want to preserve the data and history
 - Tasks created from the navigation bar can be associated to any current List.
-If no list is defined it will be associated to the default list for the current user(inbox)
+If no list is defined it will be associated to the default list for the current user (inbox)
 - Tasks created from the task view only allow to define title and are associated to inbox by default
 - Keyboard shortcuts
   - `s`: hide or show the sidebar